The latest on Mets' trade talks for J.T. Realmu...

 - News Article

 The latest on Mets' trade talks for J.T.
-Realmuto: Phillies have reportedly jumped in
+Realmuto: Is a deal to Mets just a matter of time?

 by: N/A — SNY: Metsblog 1m